bioc/PoDCall/README.md

 ## `importSampleSheet()`

-Reads a .csv-file outputted from QuantaSoft to get information about the
-samples: Sample name/id, Assay for target and control.
+Reads a .csv-file outputted from QuantaSoft or QX Manager to get information about the samples: Sample name/id, Assay for target and control.

 ``` r
 ## Path to example files included in PoDCall